ahme-dev/htswap/README.md

 ## ✨ Features

-- **Dynamic content**: Content on the page will be swapped dynamically, without reloading
+- **Dynamic Content**: Content on the page will be swapped dynamically, without reloading
-- **History support**: Browser back/forward buttons will work seamlessly, without reloading
+- **History Support**: Browser back/forward buttons will work seamlessly, without reloading
-- **Progressive enhancement**: Links and forms can be enhanced with a single attribute
+- **Opt-Out Enhancement**: Links and forms can be opted out by a single attribute
-- **Loading states**: Loading state can be styled through `aria-busy="true"`
+- **Loading States**: Loading state can be styled through `aria-busy="true"`
+- **NoJS Usable**: If JS is turned off, your links and forms will work as normal

 ## 📦 Installation